jbatson5/SCALE-test/docs/MAVRIC.rst

 which exactly matches the target weight for that particle’s position and energy.
-This is the “consistent” part of CADIS—source particles are born with a weight matching the weight window of the region/energy they are born into.
+This is the “consistent” part of CADIS—source particles are born with a weight matching the weight window of the region/energy into which they are born.
 The source biasing and the weight windows work together.

 CADIS has been applied to many problems—including reactor ex-core detectors, well-logging instruments, cask shielding studies, and